 This article was originally published by VICE Sports Netherlands

 For a decade, Nick Hay* lived the life of a football casual, travelling the Netherlands to watch his team – and getting involved in a fair few scraps along the way.
-In this article, Nick explains how he combined his life as a casual with his career.
+In this article, Nick explains what happens when a gang of hooligans find themselves in a nightclub tear up.

 * * *